Avanade/NTangle/docs/SqlServer.md

 Step | Description
 -|-
-Batch complete | Update the batch as complete with the [XxxBatchTracking](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/ContactBatchTracking.sql) table, including updating the completed date/time.
+Batch complete | Update the batch as complete within the [XxxBatchTracking](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/ContactBatchTracking.sql) table, including updating the completed date/time.
 Version tracking | Create or update (merge) the latest versions for each of the records published into the [`VersionTracking`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/VersionTracking.sql) table.

 <br/>